No homo: Use of the phrase

-It is often viewed as humorous, particularly when in relation to a double entendre.
+A 2018 analysis of 396 tweets containing "no homo" found that while the phrase was sometimes used as an insult against those expressing non-heteronormative behavior, it was more commonly used in tweets about liking something or same-sex friendships, where "no homo" defends against accusations of effeminacy or homosexuality.

 The use of "no homo" among women is far less commonplace.
 Brown states that "women can and do use 'no homo,' although the instances are markedly less in frequency" because it is not unacceptable for a female to commit a gender transgression or display femininity through their modes of speaking.
 Hip hop artist Nicki Minaj used the phrase in her song "Baddest Bitch", stating in the lyrics: "And if he want some pussy that's a no-no / I only fuck with bad bitches, no homo".

-Criticism of the phrase

-According to some critics, "no homo" perpetuates the notion that homosexuality and gay people are inferior to heterosexuality and straight people.

-Others have pointed out that the phrase is used among gay people.
 There are instances of LGBT people using "no homo," though it is most often done so in a more ambiguous or critical light and does not reduce the homophobic qualities.
-For instance, it could be used by a gay man "when complimenting a straight man on his appearance...distancing the compliment from a sexual advance, when a gay man feels threatened or seeks to protect himself from misunderstanding" or if "a homosexual man said 'my fiancé (another man) and I are going to get married this summer, no homo'".
+For instance, it could be used by a gay man "when complimenting a straight man on his appearance...distancing the compliment from a sexual advance, when a gay man feels threatened or seeks to protect himself from misunderstanding".
 In these instances, the phrase was used either as a protective measure for one's legitimate misunderstanding or as an ironic commentary on the phrase itself.

+Criticism of the phrase

 Several social commentators have criticized the use of "no homo" in hip hop and in the mainstream.
 It has been said that the phrase "uphold[s] an unhealthy relationship with homosexuality, a relationship based in fear."
 Fox News commentator Marc Lamont Hill encouraged the hip hop community to stop using "no homo" in its music.

 Slate columnist Jonah Weiner notes several hip hop artists – such as Cam'ron and Lil Wayne – cultivate an extravagant and camp public persona while embracing homophobia, but saying "no homo" can help expand established concepts of masculinity and challenge the status quo.